 Massa’s fellow Brazilian Rubens Barrichello also recorded eleven Grand Prix wins without ever winning the title.
 Somewhat cursed by being the team-mate of seven-time World Champion Michael Schumacher, Barrichello took nine race wins with Ferrari.
 He finished as runner-up to the German in the championship in both 2002 and 2004 – though each time the battle for the title was not close.
 Barrichello went on to have one more shot at the title in 2009, with Brawn GP.
 He won two races – the European and Italian Grands Prix – but ultimately finished third in the championship, behind team-mate Jenson Button and Red Bull’s Sebastian Vettel.

-There are six drivers on the 2021 grid who have previously won a Grand Prix but are yet to win the title.
-Max Verstappen leads the list with ten race wins, while Valtteri Bottas is just behind on nine victories.
-Other drivers on the 2021 grid to have won a race but not the title are Daniel Ricciardo (7), Charles Leclerc (2), Pierre Gasly (1) and Sergio Perez (1).
+Aside from Verstappen, there are five other drivers on the 2021 grid who have previously won a Grand Prix but are yet to win the title: Valtteri Bottas (9), Daniel Ricciardo (7), Charles Leclerc (2), Pierre Gasly (1) and Sergio Perez (1).

 After graduating in 2015 with a First Class honours degree in English Language and Literature, Nicky Haldenby, a lifelong fan of Formula 1, founded the Lights Out F1 Blog in 2016.
 The blog has become a firm fan-favourite, delving deep into the sport’s history books and lifting the cover on unusual F1 statistics.